U.S. News Rankings

-For high school students who can’t decide what their ideal college campus would look like, Rutgers University may be the solution.
-The flagship campus of New Jersey’s state university, based in New Brunswick, is actually split into five mini-campuses known as Douglass, Cook, College Avenue, Busch, and Livingston.
+For high school students who can't decide what their ideal college campus would look like, Rutgers University may be the solution.
+The flagship campus of New Jersey's state university, based in New Brunswick, is actually split into five mini-campuses known as Douglass, Cook, College Avenue, Busch and Livingston.
 Each campus has a unique setting and identity, from the hip student feel of the College Avenue campus to the farmland and science buildings at Cook Campus.
 Each mini-campus has its own student center and dining options.
 Freshmen do not have to live on campus, but those who choose to do so have options on each campus, too.
-There are more than 700 student clubs and organizations across the mini-campuses, including about 70 fraternities and sororities.
-The Rutgers Scarlet Knights compete in the NCAA Division I Big East Conference.
+There are more than 400 student clubs and organizations across the mini-campuses, including more than 80 fraternities and sororities.
+The Rutgers Scarlet Knights compete in the NCAA Division I Big Ten Conference.
 The university also has a virtual campus on Second Life.

 |School mission and unique qualities (as provided by the school):|